Chimerix Inc. (CMRX) Shares Plummet Below 1-Year High

-Chimerix Inc. (NASDAQ: CMRX)’s stock price has decreased by -2.42 compared to its previous closing price of 1.24.
-However, the company has seen a 0.83% increase in its stock price over the last five trading sessions.
+The stock price of Chimerix Inc. (NASDAQ: CMRX) has plunged by -0.41 when compared to previous closing price of 1.21, but the company has seen a 0.42% gain in its stock price over the last five trading sessions.

 Is It Worth Investing in Chimerix Inc. (NASDAQ: CMRX) Right Now?

-Chimerix Inc. (NASDAQ: CMRX) has a price-to-earnings ratio that is above its average at 0.63x. and a 36-month beta value of 1.16.
-Opinions on the stock are mixed, with 5 analysts rating it as a “buy,” 1 as “overweight,” 0 as “hold,” and 0 as “sell.”
+The price-to-earnings ratio for Chimerix Inc. (NASDAQ: CMRX) is above average at 0.62x.
+The 36-month beta value for CMRX is also noteworthy at 1.16.
+There are mixed opinions on the stock, with 5 analysts rating it as a “buy,” 1 rating it as “overweight,” 0 rating it as “hold,” and 0 rating it as “sell.”

 Sponsored

-The average price predicted for Chimerix Inc. (CMRX) by analysts is $7.33, which is $6.12 above the current market price.
+The average price estimated by analysts for CMRX is $7.33, which is $6.12 above than the current price.
 The public float for CMRX is 79.26M, and at present, short sellers hold a 4.79% of that float.
-On April 18, 2023, the average trading volume of CMRX was 741.85K shares.
+The average trading volume of CMRX on April 21, 2023 was 756.89K shares.

 CMRX’s Market Performance